surniaulula/wpsso/readme.txt

 	* Changed the minimum WordPress version from 3.0 to 3.1 (required to display admin notices).

 == Upgrade Notice ==

+= 3.13.0 =

+2015/10/27 Added a new option to enable/disable the use of shortened URLs in the "Get Shortlink" button, and added the Ow.ly and TinyURL shortening services (Pro version).

 = 3.12.0 =